FFrabetti/Cooperative-container-migration/docs/cooperative migration.md

 #### Script ####
 One script takes care of periodic pull cycles and another one of the actual migration process.
 They are substantially the same as the ones of the [Centralized pull-based approach](#pull-based-approach), this time both to be executed at the destination.

-> Because when pushing a manifest to a Registry all its layers have to be already present in the Registry itself, to actually use the mentioned scripts as they are you would need the destination to have all the layers in advance, making the migration to fall back to a trivial scenario (as there would be no new layers to be fetched).
+> Because when pushing a manifest to a Registry all its layers have to already be present in the Registry itself, to actually use the mentioned scripts as they are you would need the destination to have all the layers in advance, making the migration to fall back to a trivial scenario (as there would be no new layers to be fetched).

-> This limit can be overcome by introducing a dedicated data structure that keeps track of layers' locations: _the temporary files created by the master's script_ would make the cut, for example (see code below).
+> This limit can be overcome by introducing a dedicated data structure that keeps track of layers' locations, to be used instead of the Registry: _the temporary files created by the master's script_ would make the cut, for example.
+The code snippets below show how this data structure can be accessed in read (when looking for a layer) and write mode:

 ```
 LAYER_FILE="$WORK_DIR/${DIGEST}.txt"